emilk/cargo-caps/README.md

 For some crates (hopefull most!), the capabilities is just the union of the capabilities of all its  dependent crates.
 This means that if we have accurate capabilities for all the crates it depend on, we can confidently assign capabilities to the crate without having to audit it.

-However, there will be some _edge_ crates where that won't work, if it uses some 3rd party thing that is opaque to Capabara (e.g. dynamically linking with a C library).
+However, there will be some _edge_ crates where that won't work, if it uses some 3rd party thing that is opaque to cargo-caps (e.g. dynamically linking with a C library).
 In these cases, we must conservatively assign them the "All" capability set (the union of everything).
 However, this will infect all dependent crates, so that the whole crate eco system gets labels with "All".
 If a `curl` crate interacts with `libcurl`, we want some way to say "The capability of this crate is actually just Network".